wesbarnett/insight/README.md

 [the Chrome web store](https://chrome.google.com/webstore/detail/subreddits-with-content-l/iaepjdnahmaliipimelmheobbdeplhah).

-After installing the Chrome extension simply visit Reddit and prepare to submit your text post from any subreddit or from [here](https://old.reddit.com/submit?selftext=true).
+After installing the Chrome extension simply visit Reddit and prepare to submit your text post from any subreddit or form [here](https://old.reddit.com/submit?selftext=true).
 While typing in your new submission, subreddits with similar content will show up below the input.